iccir919/100-days-of-code/log.md

 **Today's Progress**: Today I completed Chapters 3 and 4 of Eloquent JavaScript

 **Thoughts:** Once again, I am not satisfied with my progress.
 I desperately want to be finished with this book, Eloquent JavaScript.
 I wish to be able say that I finally have completed it!
 I'm looking at the Twitter statuses of others who are in the midst of this 100 Days of Code challenge and they are all working on actual projects and not trying to complete a book like me.
-Neil, remember this is only the beginning of the challenge.
-There is plenty of time for work on other projects but Eloquent JavaScript has been on your reading list for years!
-I look forward to the day when I can look at any random page and be able to understand perfectly the material of that part.
+"Neil, remember this is only the beginning of the challenge.
+There is plenty of time for work on other projects but Eloquent JavaScript has been on your reading list for years!"
 When I do complete this book, it will not be the end of this book.
 I know that I will need to review it often, making sure that the material has settled into my brain.

 **Links to work:**